Being Cabin Crew | The Ugly Truth Part 5

 His document was thirteen pages long.

-I’ve used the original document, have changed names and used ‘Bart’ and ‘Laurence’ to identify who’s speaking.
-I’ve also used “from the appraisal” for text that came from his performance review.
+I’ve used the original document but have added ‘Bart’ and ‘Laurence’ to identify who’s speaking.
+I’ve also used ‘from the appraisal’ for text that came from the appraisal I wrote.

-Following the initial investigative meeting with crew manager Lana I was told there was a case to answer for some of his points.
+Following the initial investigative meeting with Cabin Crew Manager Lana I was told there was a case to answer for some of his points.
 I then began putting together my defence.

 (Laurence) Dear Lana,